RedddFoxxyy/SARAS/README.md

 # SARAS
 The above game is developed by Group SARAS from D4B consisting of Suyog, Aryamaan and Rutuj.
 Saras is an interactive maze game written using SDL library in C programming language.
 You can find the actual code in library.c file and the command script to compile the code in CmakeLists.txt file.
+You will be needing the SDL library installed in your gcc compiler files, or you have to link the SDL library files using make or cmake.
+Steps to install SDL for mingw64 gcc and g++ compilers is given below:-

 ## Compilation:-
 ## Download and install msys2 64bit